mnek1t/Sport-Store_ASP_NET_CORE/step-3.md

 . . .

 ```
-- Simplify the `CartController` class where `Cart` objects are used
+- Simplify the `CartController` class where `Cart` objects are used.

 ```
 using Microsoft.AspNetCore.Mvc;